“HELP BUY US MORE QUALITY TIME WITH OUR DAD”

 Im his wife, we have two children together and he has been diagnosed with terminal Cancer which his medication is unfunded at $10,031.90 per month.
 We need help

 ongoing medical costs of over $10031.90 per month indefinitely, including travel to hospitals, and other medication script, as well as general financial hardship due to reduced income.

-Hi All Thanks for following our journey
+Thank you all for following our journey of 2019.

 FundraiseYou can start a fundraiser to have your own page that raises money directly for the beneficiary.